 G2 Rating: 4.5/5

-Torii is a Zluri alternative for teams that want to go beyond visibility and build automation into every step of the SaaS lifecycle.
+Torii helps teams go beyond visibility and build automation into every step of the SaaS lifecycle.
 It focuses on helping IT and Ops scale by operationalizing onboarding, offboarding, and app ownership workflows across departments.

-Torii’s low-code workflow engine enables you to build automated provisioning and deprovisioning flows that are triggered by events such as HR changes, role updates, or inactivity.
-If your organization is trying to reduce spreadsheet dependence and enforce clean access hygiene at scale, Torii is better than Zluri’s more limited templates.
+Torii's low-code workflow engine lets you build automated provisioning and deprovisioning flows that trigger based on events like HR changes, role updates, or inactivity.
+If your organization is trying to reduce spreadsheet dependence and enforce clean access hygiene at scale, Torii's flexible automation gives you more control than basic template-based tools.

 Overview